Creating an art exhibition

 Complete the Space Request Form (PDF) and send it to the contact person for the space for which you are applying.
 This will provide them with all the information they need to make sure you have chosen the best site for your exhibition.

 - The Dreitzer Gallery in the Spingold Theater Center is used several times a year by the Department of Fine Arts for student exhibitions, particularly during the spring semester.
 It may be available at other times.
-Consult the Brandeis Events Calendar to see what dates are available, then contact Tory Fair in the Fine Arts Department to ask about using the space.
+Consult the Brandeis Events Calendar to see what dates are available, then contact Leslie Chiu in the Theater Arts Department to ask about using the space.

 - Slosberg Music Center Lobby.
 Existing artwork must be moved and reinstalled, and walls need to be repaired and repainted.
 Contact Mark Kagan, academic adminstrator.

 - Goldfarb Library does not have a formal gallery space, but it does have places where art can be exhibited and made available to the public.
 Contact Patricia Flanagan at LTS.
 For the display cases in the Creative Arts section, contact librarian Lisa Zeidenberg.